ibexa/documentation-user/docs/search_engine_optimization/work_with_seo.md

 To learn more about the function of each of the tags, see [Meta tags](seo.md#meta-tags).

-When you populate the SEO fields, you can create patterns by using a schema with attributes which correspond to identifiers of fields that make up the content type.
+When you populate the SEO fields, you can create patterns using a schema with attributes which correspond to identifiers of fields that make up the content type.
 As a result, SEO tags are filled in at content item generation phase with specific contents of such fields.
 For example, if you enter `<title>.<format> - <author>` as a value of the **Title** tag, the search engine returns `Silmarillion.
 Illustrated edition - J.R.R.
 Tolkien`.

 You can also fine-tune the way your content is presented when linked from a social media platform by populating the social media-specific meta tags in the exact same way: